KolmogorovLab/minda/README.md

 # Minda
-###### Note: This repository is under going updates.
+###### Note: This tool is under active devlopment.

-Minda is tool for evaluating structural variant (SV) callers that:
+Minda is a tool for evaluating structural variant (SV) callers that
-* standardizes VCF records for compatibility with both germline and somatic SV callers
+* standardizes VCF records for compatibility with both germline and somatic SV callers,
-* benchmarks against a single VCF input file
+* benchmarks against a single VCF input file, or
-* benchmarks against an ensemble call set created from multiple VCF input files
+* benchmarks against an ensemble call set created from multiple VCF input files.

 ## Installation